 How hard is it to get an E2 Visa?

 The difficulty of obtaining an E-2 visa depends on various factors, including your eligibility, the nature of your investment, and the documentation you provide to support your application.
-In 2021, the E2 Visa success rate was 92 percent.
+In 2021, the E2 Visa success rate was 92%.

 Can I marry a U.S. citizen on a E2 Visa?

 Yes, you can.
-If you meet and marry a US citizen while in the country on an E2 Visa, you can be entitled to a green card.
+If you meet and marry a US citizen while in the country on an E2 Visa, you may be entitled to a green card.

-Can I buy a house in U.S. with E2 Visa?
+Can I buy a house in the U.S. with E2 Visa?

 Yes, E2 visa holders are allowed to buy properties in the US and own properties in the country.